-Russian Minority Schools in Independent Latvia
+Russian Minority Schools in Interwar Latvia

 In December 1919 Latvia’s People’s Council (temporary parliament of the new-born state) passed laws on the educational establishments of Latvia and on the organisation of minority schools in Latvia, according to which national minorities had the right to autonomy in creating and running their schools.
 Within the Ministry of Education national departments were created, including the Russian Department.
 Professor Ivan Yupatov was head of this department for 10 years.
 For a brief period in Latvia there appeared Latvian, Russian, Byelorussian, German, Jewish, Polish, Lithuanian and Estonian schools.
 Thus the right of minorities to receive education was met, including the right to education in secondary schools in their mother tongue.
 Only the history and geography of Latvia from the 5th year of primary school was taught in minority schools in Latvian.